willyp713/awesome-ui-guides/README.md

 ### Miscellaneous/General
 - [A List Apart](https://alistapart.com/) - Expert articles and guides for web content, design, UX, and more.
 Companion to the book publisher [A Book Apart](https://abookapart.com/).
 - [Digital Services Playbook](https://playbook.cio.gov/) - US Government playbook for human-centered design, agile process, and modern architechture.
+- [Methods for Human-Centered Design Research](https://methods.18f.gov/) - List of human-centered design research practices with practical guides to implement.
 - [Ten Usability Heuristics](https://www.nngroup.com/articles/ten-usability-heuristics/) - Jakob Nielsen's everlasting 10 general principles for interaction design, maintained since 1994.
 - [The Laws of UX](https://lawsofux.com/en/) - A collection of researched-based best practices that designers can consider when building user interfaces.